Masako Hattori, Ph.D.

 “The U.S. Military, Tourism, and War in Post-World War II Japan,” 2025 Annual Meeting of the Organization of American Historians, Chicago, Illinois, April 3-6, 2025 (proposal accepted.
 Serving also as session organizer).

-“Reconstructing America: Ideas about Disaster and Recovery in World War II U.S.,” 117th Annual Meeting of the Pacific Coast Branch of the American Historical Association, East-West Center, University of Hawai’i at Mānoa, July 31-August 2, 2024 (proposal accepted).
+“Reconstructing America: Ideas about Disaster and Recovery in World War II U.S.,” 117th Annual Meeting of the Pacific Coast Branch of the American Historical Association, University of Hawai’i at Mānoa, August 1, 2024.

 “War, Education, and Military Training in American Society in the ‘Interwar’ Period,” 27th Biennial Conference of the Nordic Association for American Studies, Uppsala, Sweden, May 27, 2023.